Skip to content

 Example: updating a legacy desktop app from Tallyfy task data (conceptual)

-Building a full RPA flow is involved.
+Building a full RPA flow takes work.
 Here’s a conceptual outline for updating an old desktop CRM using data from a completed Tallyfy task.

-Scenario: A Tallyfy “Client Information Update” task is completed.
-Key client details (e.g., new phone number) captured in its form fields need to be entered into a legacy desktop CRM with no API.
+The scenario: A Tallyfy “Client Information Update” task is completed.
+You’ve got client details (like a new phone number) captured in its form fields.
+These need to go into a legacy desktop CRM with no API.

 1. Cloud Flow (Power Automate):